jackohughes/ghc-proposals/proposals/0000-linear-types.rst

   ($) :: (a :p-> b) ⊸ a :p-> b

-The precise content of the library is out of scope of this proposal: future standardisation of library content is the competence of the CLC.
-However the library will also contain convenient types to work with linear types, with the understanding that when the new types are standardised in ``base`` the library would re-export them rather than define them, such as:
+Defining a linear variant of ``base`` is out of scope of this proposal.
+Possible future standardisation of the library content is the competence of the Core Libraries Committee (CLC).
+For expository purposes of the next sections, however, we assume that such a library will at least define the following data type:

 ::

    data Unrestricted a where
      Unrestricted :: a -> Unrestricted a

+See the paper for intutions about the ``Unrestricted`` data type.

 .. _Multiplicities:

 Multiplicities
 ~~~~~~~~~~~~~~

-So far, we have considered only two multiplicities ``1`` and
+So far, we have considered only two multiplicities: ``1`` and ``ω``.
-``ω``.
-But the metatheory works with any so-called
+But the metatheory works with any so-called sup-semi-lattice-ordered
-sup-semi-lattice-ordered semi-ring (without a 0) of
+semi-ring (without a 0) of multiplicities.
+That is: there is a 1,
-multiplicities.
-That is: there a 1, a sum and a product with the usual
-distributivity laws, a (computable) order compatible with the sum and
+a sum and a product with the usual distributivity laws, a (computable)
-product, such that each pair of multiplicities has a (computable)
+order compatible with the sum and product, such that each pair of
-join.
-Even if there is only two multiplicities in this proposal, the
+multiplicities has a (computable) join.
+Even if there is only two
-proposal is structured to allow future extensions.
+multiplicities in this proposal, the proposal is structured to allow
+future extensions.

 Here is the definition of sum, product and order for this proposal's
 multiplicities (in Haskell pseudo-syntax):